anbox-cloud/discourse-docs/overview.md

 ![anbox-core-overview|690x398](upload://x0budFKybsbYLhiplNhF4R91Ght.png)

 At the heart of Anbox Cloud sits the **[Anbox Management Service (AMS)](https://discourse.ubuntu.com/t/about-ams/24321)**. **AMS** has the job to handle all aspects of the application and container lifecycle (including application and image updates) while ensuring high density, performance and fast container startup times.
-A developer or system administrator will manage **AMS** through the **command line interface (AMC)** or through custom-built tools interacting with the [**AMS REST API**](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801).
+A developer or system administrator will manage **AMS** through the **command line interface (AMC)** or through custom-built tools interacting with the [**AMS HTTP API**](https://discourse.ubuntu.com/t/ams-rest-api-reference/17801).

 For example, a simple Android application testing service would provide a user-facing interface dealing with things like authentication and user management, and would communicate with the REST API to add applications or start and stop containers when a user asks to.

-Anbox Cloud can be heavily customized and extended via [**Platform Plugins**](https://oem-share.canonical.com/partners/indore/share/docs/1.7/en/sdk/anbox/) and [**addons**](manage-addons.md).
+Anbox Cloud can be heavily customized and extended via [**Platform Plugins**](https://oem-share.canonical.com/partners/indore/share/docs/1.7/en/sdk/anbox/) and [**addons**](https://discourse.ubuntu.com/t/managing-addons/17759).
 Platform plugins and addons can be built to add specific streaming capabilities, perform operations within Android containers and much more.
 One example of a platform plugin is the **Anbox WebRTC Platform** used in the Anbox Streaming Stack.
 Addons are ways to customize the base image by installing additional software and running scripts on different lifecycle hooks.

 ### Streaming Stack